gitlabhq/gitlabhq/doc/install/installation.md

 # Done!

+## Double-check Application Status

+To make sure you didn't miss anything run a more thorough check with:

+    sudo -u git -H bundle exec rake gitlab:check RAILS_ENV=production

+If all items are green, then congratulations on successfully installing GitLab!

+## Initial Login

-Visit YOUR_SERVER for your first GitLab login.
+Visit YOUR_SERVER in your web browser for your first GitLab login.
 The setup has created an admin account for you.
 You can use it to log in:

     admin@local.host